Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 20 Juli 2025 09.35.26 UTC
+- WIB: Minggu, 20 Juli 2025 11.10.24 UTC
-- WITA: Minggu, 20 Juli 2025 10.35.26 UTC
+- WITA: Minggu, 20 Juli 2025 12.10.24 UTC
-- WIT: Minggu, 20 Juli 2025 11.35.26 UTC
+- WIT: Minggu, 20 Juli 2025 13.10.24 UTC

 Kutipan Inspiratif:
-"I hated every minute of training, but I said, 'Don't quit.
-Suffer now and live the rest of your life as a champion.'"
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: inspirational
+Kategori: success